kirtianand19/Business-Insights-360/README.md

 ## Project Overview

-AtliQ Hardware, experiencing rapid growth, has embarked on implementing data analytics using Power BI to gain a competitive edge and drive data-driven decisions.
-This project aims to address stakeholder questions across finance, sales, marketing, and supply chain.
+AtliQ Hardware has been growing rapidly in recent years and has decided to implement data analytics using Power BI to surpass competitors and make data-driven decisions.
+This project aims to provide answers to stakeholder questions across finance, sales, marketing, and supply chain.

+I worked on this project by following the Codebasics Power BI Course.
+The link to the course is [here](https://codebasics.io/courses/power-bi-data-analysis-with-end-to-end-project).

 [Live Report Link](https://app.powerbi.com/view?r=eyJrIjoiZjMwNGQ4NzQtOGU1NS00YTM2LTg0ZGMtZGQ2NjBmYTU1OTNjIiwidCI6ImM2ZTU0OWIzLTVmNDUtNDAzMi1hYWU5LWQ0MjQ0ZGM1YjJjNCJ9)